ROCm/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

 Supported and unsupported features
 ===============================================================================

-The following section maps GPU-accelerated JAX features to their supported ROCm and JAX versions.
-The GPU accelerated JAX modules listed in the following
+The following table maps GPU-accelerated JAX modules to their supported ROCm and JAX versions.
-table:

 .. list-table::
     :header-rows: 1